What is LinkedIn?

 “Oh yeah I am, I have a profile but it’s not up to date and I haven’t been on there for years.”

 “I used to be on LinkedIn but I didn’t see the point of it so I deleted my account.”

-Let’s get something clear.
-Without first dedicating the time to completing your LinkedIn profile, you will struggle to get the most out of LinkedIn and get ahead in your career.
-A good place to start in terms of inspiration is with your colleagues.
-It’s likely your current or previous co-workers have similar backgrounds, skills and experience to your own and you might glean some insight into how best to market yourself by looking at how well (or not so well!) they are marketing themselves.
+Let’s overcome some of those obstacles.
+A good place to start to get ideas and inspiration is with your colleagues past and present.
+It’s likely they will have similar backgrounds, skills and experience to your own and you can gain some insight into how best to market yourself by looking at how well (or not so well!) they are branding and marketing themselves.

 Remember that LinkedIn is a professional network, not a social network like Facebook or Instagram.
 You only share your professional life on LinkedIn which protects your personal privacy.
 The amount of information you share is totally up to you but you should never include your personal email address or mobile number or any other information you don’t want to be available publicly.

 As for portfolio careerists who struggle to market themselves across two or more careers, there are strategies for this.
 While you can only have one profile on LinkedIn, you can ‘tell your story’ in your About section.
 Here, you can break your skill sets or areas of expertise into sections to tell a story about you.